|

 at St. Gregory, Marnhull, Dorset. |

-CLAPTON |
+| CLAPTON | Arthur | [1912]

-Second Lieutenant, 32nd Battalion, Royal Fusiliers (City Of London
+Second Lieutenant, 32nd Battalion, Royal Fusiliers (City of London

 Regiment).
-Killed in action 5 September 1916.
+Killed in action 15 September 1916.
 Aged 23.
-Son of the
+Born Cheltenham

-Rev. Ernest Clapton and Margaret Jane Clapton, of The Orchard, Sherborne,
+Clapton, of The Orchard, Sherborne, Dorset formerly of Stebbing

-Dorset.
+Cambridge.
 In the 1901 census he was aged 7, born Cheltenham, Gloucestershire,

 resident with his parents at Christ Church House, Ashford, West

 Ashford, Kent.
-IN the 1911 census he was aged 17, born Cheltenham,
+In the 1911 census he was aged 17, born Cheltenham,

 at school, resident with his parents at The Vicarage, Hatherden,